 Entrepreneurship

 Entrepreneurship focuses on strategies and best practices for new business ventures.
 Programs emphasize innovation, business planning, and business forecasting methods.
-If you're interested in starting businesses or expanding existing companies, an entrepreneurship concentration may serve you well.
+This concentration typically serves students interested in starting businesses or using their entrepreneurship skills to expand existing companies.

 The top entrepreneurship programs cover planning and feasibility assessment methods.
-You learn the tools to analyze and project the marketability and potential success of business ideas.
-You also explore innovation and how businesses enact effective change in their processes and services.
+They provide learners with the tools to analyze and project the marketability and potential success of business ideas.
+Enrollees also explore innovation and how businesses enact effective change in their processes and services.

 Salary expectations for entrepreneurship MBAs can vary more than other concentrations due to the unpredictable nature of starting new business ventures.
 However, entrepreneurship graduates can also use their skills to pursue leadership and consulting roles with existing businesses, yielding some of the highest-paying MBA salaries in the entrepreneurial field.